 The next step after registering yourself as a partner is to set up a Google AdSense account which will give you admission into Google’s Ad Network and enable you to get paid and check revenue reports whenever you need to.
-When this step is successfully complete, you will be able to see a dollar sign “$” in green next to videos in the video manager section of your channel which typically tell you whether that particular content is authorized for monetization.
+When this step is successfully complete, you will be able to see a dollar sign “$” in green next to videos in the video manager section of your channel which typically tells you whether that particular content is authorized for monetization.

 Viewers who actually view entire ads, or at least up to 30 seconds, are said to be at least 23 times more likely to engage with the brand’s channel through subscribing to it, watching more of their content and even sharing the brand’s videos.
 Even viewers who don’t watch the ads to completion are still 10 times more likely to engage with the brand.
 There can even be an exponential increase of up to 500% in the viewership of existing content when ads are used in conjunction with new videos.

 However, there are several things that you should keep in mind when using an ad program, especially Google AdSense, to make money on your channel.
 Ads may not be valid on your videos due to several reasons established by YouTube, in order to censor out content from their ad program that may not be “advertising-friendly”.

 According to the official guidelines listed on their website, here are some of the reasons that ads may be excluded from your videos:

 - Controversial Issues & Sensitive Events: Sexual content or abuse, extremism & graphic imagery in your content.